-Now Jacqueline is in her third year of mentoring other pregnant women with cancer through the Pregnant with Cancer Network.
+Jacqueline now mentors other pregnant women with cancer through the Pregnant with Cancer Network.
 Since her initial surgery and two rounds of chemo, she has undergone subsequent prophylactic surgery to remove the other breast and reconstruction, which, together, took about a year.
 During that time she continued to mentor other women.
 “Every three or four months, I get a new person,” she says, “and I guide them up to delivery.
 Some people want to talk only once; some people want to talk once a week.
 I let them guide the interaction.”
 In each case, Jacqueline says, there are similar themes, allowing her to draw on her own experience and offer advice and support that only a survivor could provide.
 “There is fear for the baby, about loss of the breast,” she says, “and loss of hair is huge—in a lot of ways harder than even loss of a breast, I think.
 And always, there is the question: Am I going to be here to watch this baby grow up?”

 As she fields women’s questions and provides them with the benefit of her own experience, Jacqueline is rewarded by knowing that she is offering perhaps the most precious of all gifts: hope.
 Hope remained central to her own story as she was determined to have another baby after her chemotherapy.
 Told by fertility specialists that she would never bear her own children because the chemo had put her into early menopause, she set out to learn as much as she could about natural healing; she ultimately opted to drastically change her diet and undergo acupuncture treatments as part of a regimen she discovered while researching on her own.
 Now, after delivering a second healthy baby—her son, Peter Jr.—and pregnant for a third time, she is determined to continue to pass along hope to all women in her situation.
 Though she knows each situation is unique, she feels that as a mentor she can offer women the insight of her experience and a glimpse beyond the despair that can sometimes be overwhelming.